The Council is the 21-member governing body and board of directors that manages and administers College affairs. The Council is composed of:

 Donald Panton – Elected Social Worker

 Donald Panton, RSW, obtained a combined bachelor in gerontology and religious studies, and a bachelor of social work from McMaster University.
-He has certificates in palliative care, disaster chaplaincy, and spiritual care.
-Donald has been working as a health care aide at Hamilton Health Sciences since 1994, and was recently appointed as a casual part-time social worker in the Nursing Resource Team.
+He has certificates in palliative care, disaster chaplaincy and spiritual care, and recently completed field instructor training at McMaster University.
+Donald has been working at Hamilton Health Sciences since 1994, most recently in medicine social work.
 Prior to this position, he worked as a health care aide at Brantwood Life Care and was a part-time lecturer (fashion/clothing and textiles) at the University of West Indies in Jamaica.
 Donald currently volunteers as a church elder, adult Sabbath School teacher and treasurer at Hamilton East SDA Church, and as a disaster preparedness chaplain for Ontario Conference SDA Church.
 Donald has also served in various positions on the Unit Council of the Oncology unit, Grandview Adventist Academy school board, to name a few.

 Sophia Ruddock – Public Member

 Sophia Ruddock was called to the Ontario bar in 1995 and has over 18 years of experience appearing before various administrative tribunals and agencies.
 She has practised in the areas of human rights, administrative law, health law and labour law.
 Currently, she acts as in-house counsel for an association, focusing on professional regulation.

 Lisa Seburn – Elected Social Worker